PrimeLens/backbone-react-multipage-boilerplate-switchable/README.md

     });

-* **Create a view that is not a page**<br>
+* **Create a component that is not a page**<br>
 This is the same as creating a page component.
-Store either in `/jsx-special` or in the folder for your page
+Store either in `/jsx-special` or in the child-components folder for your page

 * **Best Practices**<br>
   * When coding a React page don't use jQuery in the component.
 For $.ajax or $.cookie move the code into a library and reference it from there.